SvetlanaKalina/meta_analysis_with_R/README.md

 ![alt text](https://github.com/svkal/meta_analysis_with_R/blob/master/funnel_plot.png)

  Check data points for interpretation.
-Inthis case a data point on the lower left side does not have a corresponding data point on the right, which means there may be a lack of studies with low precision i.e. smaller studies.
+In this case a data point on the lower left side does not have a corresponding data point on the right, which means there may be a lack of studies with low precision i.e. smaller studies.

  #### Sensitivity analysis with leave-one-out crossvalidation.